Estradiol is the primary estrogen hormone responsible for normal female development.

 What do the results mean?

-In women, high estradiol levels are found in pregnancy, and during infertility treatment when trying to induce ovulation.
+In women, high estradiol levels are found during pregnancy, and when undergoing infertility treatment while trying to induce ovulation.

-Decreased estradiol levels in females may result from either ovarian failure (primary ovarian hypofunction in young girls who fail to reach puberty, and after menopause in older women), or from a problem in the hypothalamus-pituitary hormonal loop (secondary ovarian hypofunction).
+Decreased estradiol levels in females may result from either ovarian failure (primary ovarian hypofunction and menopause), or from a problem in the hypothalamus-pituitary hormonal loop (secondary ovarian hypofunction).